 - Dramatic leaders have a tendency to occupy the spotlight.
 Their “it’s all about me” approach can become problematic if it results in resistance to critical feedback which may be vital in formulating the right response.

 - Rigid leaders may lack the agility to adjust course in turbulent times.
 Often the capacity to stick to one’s guns is helpful, enabling a leader to follow through on difficult decisions.
 However, in highly volatile, uncertain and ambiguous periods, greater flexibility is needed.

 - Unpredictable leaders can be mercurial as emotional pressures pile up, throwing their people off-balance and leaving them frightened to share difficult or challenging information.
 This may lead to the organisation’s poor response to challenges.

 Have you worked with anyone with similar personality flaws, or can you identify any such traits in yourself – particularly in times of pressure and stress?

 How can we reduce the risk of leadership derailment?

 Tackling leadership derailment starts with building individual self-awareness, but also extends more widely into the policies, practices and values of an organisation.
-Organisations with a developmental perspective recognise the importance of investing in future leaders, as well continuing to develop of their existing leaders, integrating learning and challenge into business strategy.
+Organisations with a developmental perspective recognise the importance of investing in future leaders, as well as continuing to develop their existing leaders, integrating learning and challenge into business strategy.

 Building self-awareness, using a robust assessment measure as part of a development initiative, provides detailed insight for an individual about how their personality preferences can become overplayed during times of stress and pressure.
-Based on the insight, goal and development activities can be put targeted more effectively.
+Based on the insight, goal and development activities can be targeted more effectively.
 While it is very difficult to change our personality, through self-awareness and development, we can learn how to mitigate unhelpful behaviour.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.